svtsv01/qudit/TUTORIAL.md

 ### Method 1: Manual Construction

 Manually create circuits by explicitly defining qudits and appending gates.
+Gates are appended to the circuit using the `.append()` method.

 ```python
 import cirq